waterpeople/multi-guard/README.md

 The dataset used in this study is available for download via the following link: https://pan.baidu.com/s/1n74InQg0IyEWJ-FETrEHYw (Extraction code: accd) or https://huggingface.co/datasets/waterpeople/Multi-Guard/tree/main.
 Due to the sensitive nature of the dataset, if the link becomes invalid or inaccessible, please contact the corresponding author to request access to the dataset.

-The weights used in this study is available via the following link: https://huggingface.co/waterpeople/Multi-Guard/tree/main.
+The weights used in this study is available via the following link: https://huggingface.co/waterpeople/Multi-Guard/tree/main.and you also download llama-guard3 weight from https://github.com/meta-llama/llama-recipes